EricNeid/go-getdockerimage/README.md

 # go-getdockerimage

 A utility tool to download images from docker hub and export them to image file.
+Exporting images is useful, if you have a server without access to docker hub.

+* Export image on a machine with access
+* Copy image to your server
+* Load image with docker load --input MyImage

 ## Getting started